TongCHEN779/TongCHEN779.github.io/_pages/about.md

   - /about.html
 ---

-Tong Chen is a postdoc researcher at ]Machine Learning Section](https://di.ku.dk/english/research/machine-learning/), University of Copenhagen.
-His research is mainly about efficient and sustainable machine learning, under [SustainML](https://sustainml.eu/) project.
+Tong Chen is a postdoc researcher at [Machine Learning Section](https://di.ku.dk/english/research/machine-learning/), University of Copenhagen.
+His research is mainly about efficient and sustainable machine learning, under the [SustainML](https://sustainml.eu/) project led by [Raghavendra Selvan](https://raghavian.github.io/).

 Previously, Tong obtained his PhD's degree at LAAS-CNRS, [POP](https://www.laas.fr/public/fr/pop/) team, in Toulouse, France, under supervision of [Jean-Bernard Lasserre](https://homepages.laas.fr/lasserre/drupal/home/), [Victor Magron](https://homepages.laas.fr/vmagron/) and [Edouard Pauwels](https://www.irit.fr/~Edouard.Pauwels/) in December 2022.
 His PhD thesis is about "[Robustness Verification of Neural Networks using Polynomial Optimization](http://thesesups.ups-tlse.fr/5493/)", here are the [slides](http://tongchen779.github.io/files/PhD_defense.pdf) for the defense.
 He received a master's degree in September 2019 in Statistics and Machine Learning from Université Paris Saclay in France, and a bachelor's degree in June 2017 in Mathematics from [Wuhan University](http://maths.whu.edu.cn/Englishversion/index.htm) in China.
 Here is his [CV](http://tongchen779.github.io/files/CV_in_english.pdf).